| |

 Top Things to Do in Moncton (At-a-Glance)

-• Hopewell Rocks (walk at low tide, kayak at high tide)
+• Hopewell Rocks: Walk the ocean floor at low tide; kayak at high tide.

 Point Du Chene fried Clams and lobster dinners.
 A local and tourist attraction, so delicious.